adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-function-component-en_US.md

 """
 } %% .callout

-Unlike our first code example you may have noticed that all buttons now show the same "Default" text despite the fact that each `<.my_button>` has a different text!
+Unlike our first code example, you may have noticed that all buttons now show the same "Default" text despite the fact that each `<.my_button>` has a different text!
 This happens because at the moment we, as creators of this new component, must teach HEEx how to render the content of its inner block.
 Update `page_live.ex` to render the inner block:

 ```elixir
 defmodule MyappWeb.PageLive do